plusworx/gmindocs/getting_started.md

 Steps 1 and 2 are completed in the [Google Developer Console](https://console.developers.google.com/).

 1. gmin needs a Google Cloud Platform (GCP) Project with the required API(s) enabled.
+The APIs used are:
-At present gmin only uses the Admin SDK APIs.
+* Admin SDK
+* Groups Settings API
+* Google Sheets API
 2. A service account has to be created in the project, that has a JSON key credential file generated for it and has Google Workspace domain-wide delegation enabled.
 3. The service account needs to be added to the list of API clients authorised for domain-wide delegation in Google Workspace, along with the required scopes to perform the requested actions.
 Set up is as follows:
 * Go to your Google Workspace admin console